iWasAWizard/BEND/docs/BEND_Quickstart.md

-Of course.
-You're right, adding more mass and detail to these key documents will make them much more valuable.
-Let's flesh them out, one at a time, starting with the **BEND Quickstart Guide**.

-I will expand each section to provide more context, explain the *why* behind the commands, and add a new section to give users a better mental model of what they're running.
-The tone will remain helpful and easygoing.

----

 # BEND Quickstart Guide (Standalone)

 Welcome!
 This guide will help you get the BEND intelligence stack up and running on its own.
 BEND is designed to be a self-contained "brainstem" for your AI applications, providing all the core services you need in one easy-to-manage package.